mathiasmoka/mathiasmoka/README.md

 - 🏗️ I did a 3-month summer internship as a data scientist at [Paris-Saclay Development Authority (EPA Paris Saclay)](https://epa-paris-saclay.fr) in 2025.

+- 🌍 I am fluent in French and English, and am consistently eager to explore new places and engage in cultural exchange experiences.

 ## ⚡ Technologies

 ### 🧠 Languages